makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP19.md

 ## Sentence Summary

+MIP39c2-SP19 adds the StarkNet Engineering Core Unit, SNE-001

+## Specification

+### Motivation

 In a volatile, high gas cost environment, DeFi protocols are attempting to build bridges to Layer2 protocols to access liquidity and remain competitive.
 This proposal puts forward a high-level plan for enabling DAI minting on StarkNet.
 It opens the door to leveraging StarkNet to keep the Maker protocol attractive to users in the ZK-rollup, Layer 2 domain.

-## Specification

-### Motivation

 #### Why do we want to expand the Maker protocol behind Ethereum?